-We aim to make the Power up project as accessible and as inclusive as possible.
+We aim to make all events as accessible and as inclusive as possible.
 If you cannot find the information you need on this page or on our website, please let us know.
 Email us at email@example.com.

 All events will be held in wheelchair accessible venues.
 We will provide details of accessible parking where possible (this will be shown on the event page).